WLAD: History

 The local call-in talk show Dialogue 80 was hosted by Rhoda Daum from 1978-1988 and taken over by Summers in 1989.
 Summers left the station in December 2005 after 20 years on the job; Danbury's mayor at the time, Mark Boughton, dubbed Summers "the voice of Danbury".
 The replacement for Summers' morning show, the radio veteran and comedian Larry Caringer, began his stint in January 2006 and ended it in 2008.
 Rinelli, who joined WLAD in 1986, started his long-time morning talk show on May 5, 2008.

 As of 1990-1991, Thom Foulks' nationally syndicated show Computing Success! was aired every Sunday on WLAD.

 Dr. Dean Edell's nationally syndicated medical talk show was carried as of 2001.

 For five years in the 1990s, WLAD broadcast baseball games featuring the Boston Red Sox; it switched to New York Yankees games in 1997, citing higher fan interest.
 They later switched back to Red Sox games.
 As of 2017, New York Mets games were broadcast instead.
 The station also broadcast Hartford Whalers hockey games, New England Patriots football games, and UConn Huskies basketball games.

 Melvin "Mel" Goldstein preceded Gary Lessor as the station's weathercaster from the mid-1970s through January 13, 2012.
 However, Lessor also did some weather broadcasts on WLAD prior to 2012.

-From 1998 until February 26, 2021, WLAD aired Rush Limbaugh's nationally syndicated talk show in the time slot from noon to 3 p.m., but due to Limbaugh's death, the station replaced it with the Markley, Van Camp and Robbins Show starting on March 1, 2021.
-The latter show had been aired from 6 to 8 p.m. since April 2020.
+From 1998 until February 26, 2021, WLAD aired Rush Limbaugh's nationally syndicated talk show in the time slot from 12 p.m. to 3 p.m. after Limbaugh's death, the station replaced it with the Markley, Van Camp and Robbins Show starting on March 1, 2021.
+The latter show had been aired from 6 p.m. to 8 p.m. since April 2020.

-WLAD began airing the nationally syndicated Glenn Beck Radio Program in 2008 but dropped it in 2012 in favor of Brian Kilmeade's show.
+WLAD began airing the nationally syndicated Glenn Beck Radio Program in 2008 and dropped it in 2012 in favor of Brian Kilmeade's show.
 Laura Schlessinger's syndicated talk show aired on WLAD until 2010.
 WLAD has also carried Lars Larson's syndicated talk show.